cbeuw/Cloak/README.md

 ### For the administrator of the server

 0. Set up the underlying proxy server.
 Note that if you are using OpenVPN, you must change the protocol to TCP as Cloak does not support UDP
 1. Download [the latest release](https://github.com/cbeuw/Cloak/releases) or clone and build this repo.
-If you wish to build it, make sure you fetch the dependencies using `go get github.com/boltdb/bolt`, `go get github.com/juju/ratelimit` and `go get github.com/gorilla/mux`
 2. Run ck-server -k.
 The base64 string before the comma is the **public** key to be given to users, the one after the comma is the **private** key to be kept secret
 3. Run `ck-server -u`.
 This will be used as the AdminUID
 4. Copy example_config/ckserver.json into a desired location.
 Change `PrivateKey` to the private key you just obtained; change `AdminUID` to the UID you just obtained.